-- Complete the Free Application for Federal Student Aid (FAFSA) annually.
-This form is available from Wilson's financial aid office, from any high school guidance office or online at www.fafsa.gov. - 2.
-Submit FAFSA after Jan.
+Complete the Free Application for Federal Student Aid (FAFSA) annually.
+This form is completed online at www.fafsa.ed.gov.
+Families can attend FAFSA completion workshops or contact the financial aid office for assistance in completing the FAFSA.

+Submit FAFSA after Oct.
 1 for the next academic year.
 Students who complete the FAFSA and submit all requested documents to the financial aid office prior to April 30 will be considered for maximum aid eligibility, including Wilson College scholarships.
-Supporting documentation may include, but is not limited to, correction forms, FAFSA worksheets, federal Income tax data and documentation of citizenship status.
-Students completing the FAFSA or their financial aid application files after April 30 will receive consideration for federal Pell Grants, loans and other aid on a funds-available basis. - 3.
+Supporting documentation may include, but is not limited to, correction forms, FAFSA worksheets, federal income tax data and documentation of citizenship status.
+Students completing the FAFSA or their financial aid application files after April 30 will receive consideration for the Federal Pell Grant, loans and other aid on a funds-available basis.

 Complete the verification process.
 Occasionally, the federal processor or the financial aid office may require that verification be completed.
 The IRS tax transcript form or other documents may be requested.
 Award packages are not finalized until the verification process is completed.
 The priority deadline to complete the verification process for maximum consideration of financial aid assistance is April 30.